feldtsen/pointy-dit212/user-stories/ability-reflect.md

 # User story

 Story Identifier: <id>
-Story Name: Dash
+Story Name: Ability reflect

 ## Description

-As a player, I'd like an ability to dash, to avoid dangerous elements.
-If the ability has a cooldown, it would make the gameplay more interesting, and force me to be more strategic and conservative with the use of this ability.
+As a player I want the ability to reflect projectiles, to protect myself and hurt hostile elements.
+If the ability has a cooldown, it would force me to use it strategically and introduce an interesting gameplay element.

 ## Confirmation